The Dark Knight III: The Master Race: Issue #4

 Superman stands his ground, but refuses to fight back as Lara pummels him all across the world to the Fortress of Solitude.
 Quar cocoons Superman in black matter and orders his legion of Kryptonians to sink the Fortress into the ocean, and Superman with it.
 He then gives out an order to Gotham City demanding that they hand over the Batman or they will take it out on Gotham.
 As the city falls into chaos, Bruce orders Carrie on a special mission, giving her some sort of pill and her new Batgirl costume.
 Wonder Woman, meanwhile, stands alone on Themyscira in the rain, ignoring the call to action from Bruce.
 As Ellen Yindel waxes on the worth of the people of Gotham and that of the GCPD, Bruce in his Batman garb appears behind her and tells her to stop trying to drown out the needs of her people.

 Meanwhile, Ray Palmer, revealed to still be alive, is sinking into a subatomic universe when he suddenly grabs hold of an atom, realizing that he might be able to fix his mistake.
+The Flash is on his way to Gotham City at super-speed but is intercepted by one of Quar's followers who breaks both his legs.